You want to apply Citizenship for adults

 Suspended sentence

-At least 3 years after the jugment has been gained the force of law (begun to apply).
+At least 4 years after the judgement has gained the force of law (begun to apply).

 If you have been simultaneously sentenced to prison or day fines, the qualifying period will be longer.